Water Chemistry Water Chemistry — Pool Shock vs Chlorine: Do You Need Both? Complete Guide

 Cost and Storage Considerations

-Liquid chlorine costs approximately $3-5 per gallon and treats about 10,000 gallons for a 1 ppm FC boost.
-Store in cool, dark locations and use within 6 months for maximum potency.
+Liquid chlorine costs roughly $5-9 per gallon at retail (much less — around $2 — refilled in bulk at a pool store).
+Store in cool, dark locations and use within a few weeks for maximum potency—liquid chlorine loses roughly 20-30% of its strength per month (faster in heat), so don't stockpile it.
 Granular shock typically costs $15-25 per container but offers longer shelf life when stored properly in dry conditions.

 Safety Protocol